MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/set-up-timeline-control.md

 #### Enable command actions on activity record types (Preview)

 > [!NOTE]
-> This is an early access feature.
-You can opt in early to enable these features in your environment, which allows you to test these features and then adopt them across your environments.
+> These features are part of an early access release.
+You can opt in early to enable the features in your environment, which allows you to test them and then adopt them across your environments.
 For information about how to enable these features, see [Opt in to early access updates](/power-platform/admin/opt-in-early-access-updates).

 Command actions allow users to assign, close, delete, open a record or add a record to a queue for activities from the timeline.
 You can enable or disable the command actions for a specific activity type.